Network Packet Forensic using Wireshark

 From given below image you can observe Hexadecimal information of the IP header field and using a given table you can study these value to obtain their original value.

-The IP header length is always given in form of the bit and here it is 5 bytes which are also minimum IP header length and to make it 20 bytes, multiply 4 with 5 i.e. 20 bytes.
+The IP header length always represents the bit, and here it shows 5 bytes, which is also the minimum IP header length.
+To make it 20 bytes, you multiply 4 by 5, resulting in 20 bytes.

 TCP Header (Transport Layer)

-Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) and Internet Control Message Protocol (ICMP) are the major protocols as it gives host-to-host connectivity at the Transport Layer of the OSI model.
-It is also known as Heart of OSI model as it plays a major role in transmitting errors free data.
+Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) and Internet Control Message Protocol (ICMP) are the major protocols.
+They gives host-to-host connectivity at the Transport Layer of the OSI model.
+We also know it as the Heart of the OSI model because it plays a major role in transmitting error-free data.

-By examining Network Layer information through Wireshark we found that here TCP is used for establishing a connection with destination network.
+By examining Network Layer information through Wireshark, we found that TCP establishes a connection with the destination network.

 We knew that a computer communicates with another device like a modem, printer, or network server; it needs to handshake with it to establish a connection.